Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Constructing Supersymmetric Gauge Theories

 where $F_A = dA + \frac 12[A,A]$, $D_A \Psi = d\Psi + [A,\Psi]$, and where we define the Dirac operator $\sd D_A$ using Clifford multiplication.
 Here the trace is defined by means of a specified faithful finite-dimensional representation of $G$.
 Define $\rho$ to be the Clifford multiplication map thought of as a map of vector bundles $T^*\CC^{10} \otimes S_{10+} \otimes \gg \to S_{10-} \otimes \gg$, using the metric to identify the tangent and cotangent bundles.
 We define $\sd D_A = \rho \circ D_A$.
 The trace pairing here implicitly includes both the invariant pairing on the Lie algebra and the ten-dimensional spinor pairing $S_{10-} \otimes S_{10+} \to \CC$.

-One can describe $N=1$ super Yang-Mills in the homological formalism of section \ref{classical_field_theory_section}, expanding a more familiar definition for Yang-Mills in the second order formalism to an $N=1$ vector multiplet.
+One can describe $N=1$ super Yang--Mills in the homological formalism of Section \ref{classical_field_theory_section}, expanding a more familiar definition for Yang--Mills in the second order formalism to an $N=1$ vector multiplet.
 Consider the elliptic complex

 in degrees $0, 1, 2$ and 3, where we write $\Omega^i_\CC(\RR^{10})$ for the complexification $\Omega^i(\RR^{10}) \otimes_\RR \CC$.
 This complex admits an invariant pairing built from the wedge-and-integrate pairing on forms and the ten-dimensional spinor pairing between $S_{10+}$ and $S_{10-}$.
 There is a natural $L_\infty$-structure coming from the action, for which the pairing is invariant.
 The only non-trivial brackets are given by the action of $\Omega^0(\CC^{10} ;\gg_P)$ on everything, the degree two brackets